 Several years ago, I read a post on LinkedIn which sounded the alarm bells that the “time is running out” for your retirement account.

 I found it offensive and in poor taste, playing on the fears of the public at large.
-Throughout most of 2021 there has been a palatable undercurrent of fear in the market… on the part of investors, on the part of money managers, on the part of economists… Inflation rocketing higher, talk of asset bubbles left and right, issues around hiring and employment, falling consumer sentiment, and all of these leading to a slowing in the economy
+Throughout most of 2022 and 2023 there has been a palatable undercurrent of fear in the market… on the part of investors, on the part of money managers, on the part of economists… Inflation rocketing higher, talk of asset bubbles left and right, issues around hiring and employment, falling consumer sentiment, and all of these leading to a slowing in the economy.

-The 5% pullback in September 2021 in the market reinforced that fear for some.
+The 8% pullback in September 2023 in the market has reinforced that fear for some.

 There is no doubt that the current environment is challenging when it comes to managing investments and making suitable choices.

 The Fed may, or may not, raise interest rates.

 The economy may, or may not, grow.

 Things may be ready to fall apart, or they may not.